XAMPPRocky/octocrab/README.md

 The semantic API provides strong typing around GitHub's API, a set of [`models`] that maps to GitHub's types, and [`auth`] functions that are useful for GitHub apps.
-Currently, the following modules are available.
+Currently, the following modules are available as of version `0.17`.

 - [`actions`] GitHub Actions.
 - [`apps`] GitHub Apps.